 When Django came to us, he had a bit of a ‘goopy’ eye.
 This was due to condition called entropion, which meant his eyelashes were rubbing against the surface of his eyeball.
 This was causing him a lot of pain and putting him at a greater risk of infection.
 He also had several broken teeth and tested positive for FIV.

 FIV – known formally as Feline Immunodeficiency Virus – is a viral infection affecting domestic cats and other feline species.
-The virus causes cats to have a weakened immune system, leaving them more vulnerable to infection and disease.
-FIV is an incurable disease, however it’s a manageable infection – with many cats living healthy lives despite being FIV positive.
+FIV is an incurable but manageable infection for an indoor cat – with many cats living healthy lives despite being FIV positive.
 In fact, recent studies suggest that cats with FIV commonly live normal life spans.

 Thankfully, our incredible veterinary team were able to address Django’s health issues promptly, and they also neutered him.